Music of California: Christian Rock

 Southern California saw the rise of Christian hardcore, specifically Spirit-filled hardcore (SFHXC) during the mid-90s including No Innocent Victim, and Unashamed.
 Jason Dunn of No Innocent Victim started Facedown Records.
 Switchfoot is a Christian Alternative band based out of San Diego.

 Experimental

 The Smell, opened in 1998, is an all-ages, punk rock/noise/experimental venue in downtown Los Angeles, home to many of the area's avant-garde performers and artists.

 Grouper (Liz Harris) was born in Northern California and grew up around the San Francisco Bay area and in Oregon where she is now based.
 Holly Herndon, born in Tennessee, is based in San Francisco.
 Herndon studied electronic music at Mills College in Oakland.

 2010s

 Hip hop

 Experimental hip hop acts Death Grips from Sacramento and clipping. from L.A. formed in 2010.

 Kendrick Lamar, from Compton, had his major-label debut and breakout in 2012 with Good Kid, M.A.A.D City.
 To Pimp a Butterfly followed in 2015 to further acclaim.
 Lamar won the 2018 Pulitzer Prize for Music for his 2017 album DAMN.
+He also won in 2025 5 Grammy Awards for his work on the Drake diss track "Not Like Us", including Record of the Year and Song of the Year; the most-decorated song in Grammy history.

+Hawthorne rapper Tyler, the Creator is best known for his soulful style in hip-hop music, following his horrorcore aesthetics in his first two albums, Bastard (2009) and Goblin (2011).
+He formed in the late 2000s the hip-hop collective Odd Future, alongside Long Beach R&B singer Frank Ocean and other members such as siblings Syd and Travis "Taco" Bennett, Casey Veggies and Earl Sweatshirt.
+His third album, Wolf (2013), was a departure to his initial horrorcore style.
+His fourth album, Cherry Bomb (2015), included guest performances from popular hip-hop artists such as Kanye West and Lil Wayne.
+His fifth album, Flower Boy (2017), was his first Grammy Award nomination for Best Rap Album in 2018, but lost to DAMN by Kendrick Lamar.
+His subsequent albums, Igor (2019) and Call Me If You Get Lost (2021), won the award in 2020 and in 2022.